-Amounts due from the Federal government are attributed primarily to the Individuals with Disabilities Education Act (IDEA) grant in the General Fund; and to Title I, Title II, Title III, Medicaid and National School Lunch Program grants in the nonmajor governmental funds.
+Amounts due from the Federal government are attributed primarily to the Individuals with Disabilities Education Act (IDEA) grant in the General Fund; and to Title I, Title II, Title III and Summer Food Service Program grants in the nonmajor governmental funds.
+Due to the COVID-19 pandemic, the National School Lunch Program ceased, and food distribution was replaced by the Summer Food Service Program.
 IDEA is designed to ensure that all school-age handicapped children are provided a free, appropriate public education.
 Title I and II programs enhance the instruction for disadvantaged children.
 Title III program improves education of limited English proficient children.
-Medicaid program provides medical coverage for children in families of low income.
-The National School Lunch Program makes lunch available to school children and encourages the consumption of domestic nutritious agricultural commodities.
+The Summer Food Service Program provides reimbursement for free healthy meals and snacks served to children and teens.